SJA Property Management logo

 Double Check With Utilities

-It is also important to double check with utility companies to ensure that the previous tenants turned their utilities off and paid them in full.
+It is also important to double-check with utility companies to ensure that the previous tenants turned their utilities off and paid them in full.
 In fact, you should ask for receipts for final bills before you give the security deposit back to ensure that you don’t get stuck with their utility bills.

 If you have a Woodinville property management company then you won’t have to worry about any of this because your property managers will handle all of it for you.
 In fact, property managers like SJA even handle finding replacement tenants, so that all you have to worry about is getting your rent money.